 Rajasthan is named after the Rajputs who were kings as well as brave soldiers.
-They have created many spectacular building where they used to stay popularly known as havelis, which helped as a resident for the royal family.
+They have created a much spectacular building where they used to stay popularly known as Havelis, which helped as a resident for the royal family.

 The exquisite building of Alsisar Haveli is a well illustration of architectural brilliance and displays the traditional Rajput artistic flavor.
 At present the haveli is converted into a heritage hotel.
 Nathmalji Ki Haveli was built in late 19th century.

-The Samode haveli consists of 43 lavishly made rooms including 3 Royal Suites, 15 deluxe suites and 25 Deluxe Rooms.
+The Samode Haveli consists of 43 lavishly made rooms including 3 Royal Suites, 15 deluxe suites, and 25 Deluxe Rooms.
 All the rooms are furnished with modern set-up and facilities.

 In whatever form it has taken today, the havelis is an integral part of the Rajasthan’s history and culture.
-And the bliss that one feels in discovering a lovely havel while wandering in a forgotten bylane in a dusty town remains immeasurable.
+And the bliss that one feels in discovering a lovely Haveli while wandering in a forgotten bylane in a dusty town remains immeasurable.